-Researchers found that 31% of the individuals developed disability later on in their lives.
-And more alarmingly, participants who admitted to having low physical activity had a 72% increased risks of disability.
+Researchers found that 31% of the individuals developed disabilities later on in their lives.
+And more alarmingly, participants who admitted to having low physical activity had a 72% increased risk of disability.
 Those who consumed fruits and vegetables less than once a day had an increased risk of 24%, while current and ex-smokers had a risk of 26%.

 Not surprisingly, a sedentary lifestyle can also increase your risk of obesity.
 Studies have proven that the number one trigger for obesity is lack of physical activity.

 One of those studies was conducted by a team of researchers from the Stanford University School of Medicine.
 The researchers examined national health survey results during a 22-year period (from 1988 to 2010) and found that Americans are exercising less.

 The survey took into account the lifestyles of more than 17,000 participants from 1988 to 1994, and about 5,000 participants each year starting from 1995 to 2010.
 The participants recorded the duration, intensity, and frequency of exercise from the previous month.